 Students are provided with tools and strategies to monitor learning patterns and problem solving strategies.
 This provides a sound foundation for transforming personal learning.
 They gain an understanding of Internet protocols and strategies for exchanging information, which enables them to share and challenge their own and other people’s ideas and solutions with a global audience.

-At BNPS we utilize Information Technologies to support the curriculum.
+At BNPS we utilize Digital Technologies to support the curriculum.
 Our computer facilities are constantly being upgraded and are maintained and supported by two part time computer technicians.
-We have a computer lab containing 30 computers, pods of four to five desktop computers shared between two classrooms, a class set of notebook computers for Level Four students and 12 IPads for Foundation students.
+We have a computer lab containing 30 computers, class sets of notebook computers for year 3 to 6 and class sets of IPads for Foundation to grade 2 students.
 Every classroom also has access to Interactive whiteboards and data projectors.

 At Bayswater North Primary we focus on